· 3 min read

 • Served with: A spoon of salsa, sometimes pickled chiles

 Building it well comes down to keeping liquid out of the masa.
-The beef has to be cooked and seasoned before it ever touches the tortilla, griddled until it browns and is juicy but not weeping, because raw juices flooding the corn are what stop the fold from sealing and steam it soggy from inside.
-A good stringing cheese goes down with the warm beef so both reach molten in the same moment the tortilla closes over them.
-The masa is set on the comal until it picks up dark toasted spots and the interior turns to one cohesive mass.
-A version made with a grating cheese that greases instead of pulling, or with beef left wet, leaks at the seam and sheds meat onto the iron.
+The beef has to be cooked through and seasoned before it touches the tortilla, browned until juicy but not weeping, because raw juices flooding the corn are what break the seal and steam the fold soggy from inside.
+The cheese goes down with the warm meat so both turn molten as the tortilla closes.
+The masa stays on the dry comal until it picks up dark toasted freckles and the inside fuses to a single cohesive mass.

 At a market stall this is ordered plainly and built to the meat.
 You point and say de bistec or de deshebrada, the cook calls it back, and the fold is dressed at the end with a spoon of salsa and maybe a few rings of pickled jalapeño, nothing that would soak the corn before it reaches you.
-The beef quesadilla sits among a row of fillings on the same comal, the meat one option beside squash blossom, mushroom, and chicharrón prensado, and the cook works them all off the same griddle in the same fold.
-The garnish stays light on purpose; the salsa is added in the hand, not built in.
+The beef sits in a row of fillings worked off the same griddle in the same fold, the meat one option beside squash blossom, mushroom, and pressed chicharrón.
+The garnish stays light on purpose.
+The salsa is added in the hand, not built in.

 Origin and history

-The word is older than the Americas and Spanish, not Indigenous.
-Quesadilla is the diminutive of quesada, a cheese tart from northern Spain, built on queso, cheese, from Latin caseus; the loop that traces it to a Nahuatl quesadiitzin is a folk etymology that culinary historians reject.
-The bare word for a cheese pastry is attested in European cookery centuries before it crossed the Atlantic, in the Catalan Llibre de Sent Soví around 1324 and in Bartolomeo Scappi's L'Opera in 1570.
+The word is older than the Americas, and Spanish rather than Indigenous.
+Quesadilla is the diminutive of quesada, a fresh-cheese tart from northern Spain, built on queso, cheese, from the Latin caseus.
+The story that traces it to a Nahuatl quesadiitzin is folk etymology that historians reject.
+The plain word for a cheese pastry is attested in European cookery centuries before it crossed the Atlantic, in the Catalan Llibre de Sent Soví around 1324 and in Bartolomeo Scappi's L'Opera in 1570.

 What the colony added was the corn and the comal.
-The Spanish brought dairy and the name; the masa tortilla was already the bread of central Mexico, and the savory cheese fold cooked on a griddle is the meeting of the two.
-The beef version is a later, ordinary extension of that meeting, no founder and no datable first appearance, simply the addition of griddled meat to a cheese fold once cattle and the cut-and-chop bistec were everyday at a Mexican stand.
+Spain brought the dairy and the name; the masa tortilla was already the bread of central Mexico, and the savory cheese fold cooked on a griddle is where the two met.
+The beef version is a later, ordinary extension of that meeting, with no founder and no datable first appearance, simply griddled meat folded into a cheese fold once cattle and the cut-and-chop bistec were everyday at a Mexican stand.

 Read next